EishaMazhar/Product-Title-Classification/README.md

 ## Problem:
-When an e-commerce site is scaled and they upload 1M or more products, manual labelling of categories become difficult
+When an e-commerce site is scaled and they upload 1M or more products, manual labeling of categories becomes difficult but crucial.

+## Methodology:
 I have performed 3-tier product title classification on Lazada's dataset using LSTMs in this project.

 ![](https://github.com/EishaMazhar/Product-Title-Classification/blob/master/Screenshot%202024-02-08%20at%209.54.29%20PM.png)